-The health care flexible spending account annual maximum remains at $2,750 for 2022.
+The health care flexible spending account annual maximum will increase to $2,850 for calendar year 2023.

 Health Care FSA Details

-Pre-tax payroll contributions made during the plan year.
+Pre-tax payroll contributions are made during the plan year.

 To be eligible for reimbursement, expenses must be incurred by Dec.
 31 of the year in which funds are contributed to the spending account.